ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 That simple?? ... well we still lack the third file.
 For now we basically just postponed the pain into another file: the `setup.cfg`.

-In the end this file will hold all parameters to package and build your project.
+In the end, this file will hold all parameters to package and build your project.
 It is structured in multiple *sections*, of which we will be using the following:

 1. `[metadata]`